-- the policies, procedures and training for all staff, governors and volunteers are effective and comply with the law at all times, both at induction and throughout the duration of their time as a member of the school; - safeguarding policies and procedures are followed by all staff, governors and volunteers - safeguarding responses are in place in cases where children go missing from education - they appoint a DSL and Deputy DSL(s) and ensure that they are provided with appropriate support, funding, training, resources and time to carry out their role - they nominate a member of the governing body to act as 'Designated Safeguarding Governor', who is sufficiently trained (in addition to the safeguarding training received by all governors) to act as a 'critical friend' to the Headteacher and DSL. - the school contributes to inter-agency working in line with statutory guidance Working together to safeguard children 2018 - safeguarding procedures take into account local guidance including Halton's Levels of Need Framework
+- the policies, procedures and training for all staff, governors and volunteers are effective and comply with the law at all times, both at induction and throughout the duration of their time as a member of the school. - safeguarding policies and procedures are followed by all staff, governors and volunteers. - safeguarding responses are in place in cases where children are absent from education. - they appoint a DSL and Deputy DSL(s) and ensure that they are provided with appropriate support, funding, training, resources and time to carry out their role. - they nominate a member of the governing body to act as 'Designated Safeguarding Governor', who is sufficiently trained (in addition to the safeguarding training received by all governors) to act as a 'critical friend' to the Headteacher and DSL. - the school contributes to inter-agency working in line with statutory guidance Working together to safeguard children 2018 - safeguarding procedures take into account local guidance including Halton's Levels of Need Framework - all staff members, governors and volunteers undergo safeguarding training (including online safety and an understanding of the expectations and applicable roles and responsibilities in relation to filtering and monitoring) at induction. - all staff, volunteers and governors are aware of child-on-child abuse, have been trained in recognising the signs and indicators, and know that even if no incidents have been reported, it does not mean it is not happening in our school. - DSLs and all staff, volunteers and Governors are trained and updated regarding safeguarding regularly in compliance with Keeping Children Safe in Education 2023 - children are safe online by ensuring that that the school has robust IT filtering and monitoring systems in place and should be informed in part, by the risk assessment required by the Prevent Duty to limit children's exposure to online risks.